24 Oct 39%

 I sighed, steeling myself for what followed.

 “And If we fail to disable the missiles, as soon as you deem the launch inevitable,” I said, thinking to myself that we would likely be very much dead at that point, “hijack all major TV networks, internet feeds and cellular networks and broadcast to the general public on the East Coast to take as much water and food as they can carry in a few minutes they have, and get as deep underground as possible, wherever they are.
 Subway, cellars, basements, whatever.
 Get some concrete and soil between them and the blast.
-Tell them not to try escaping the cities, as all traffic will grind to a halt in minutes and even people who might survive the shockwave will likely get exposed to the lethal alpha particle radiation from the blast.
+Tell them not to try escaping the cities, as all traffic will grind to a halt in minutes and even people who might survive the shockwave will likely get exposed to the lethal radiation from the blast.
 Leave the countdown timer on for them so they know how long they have.
 I think that’s it.”

 I looked at Tia uncertainly, as if asking her whether it all made sense.
 She looked back at me.